 - The plain text export format writes a simple

 .txtfile without any formatting at all.

 In addition to the above document formats, the novelWriter HTML and Markdown formats can also be wrapped in a JSON file.
 The files will have a meta data entry and a body entry.
 For HTML, also the accompanying css styles are exported.

 The text body is saved in a two-level list.
 The outer list contains one entry per exported file, in the order they appear in the project tree.
-Each file is then split up into a lst as well, with one entry per line.
+Each file is then split up into a list as well, with one entry per paragraph in the document.